Do you know what it means to get more clicks on your headlines?

 and so on.

-Also note that I said to add content genre or the utility of your content in your headlines.
+Also, note that I said to add content genre or the utility of your content in your headlines.
+American Marketing Institute Headline Analyzer is one of the best tools to check the emotional value of your headlines.

 A content genre is the type or style of the content you have written.
 This includes different content types which are known as hacks, guides, tutorials, checklist and others.